 The mission of Sampson Community College is to provide accessible and affordable education, workforce training, and lifelong enrichment.
-The mission is accomplished through outreach, innovative and effective teaching, student support, and community partnerships.
+This mission is accomplished through effective teaching, student support, public outreach, and partnering with others to improve the quality of life for the people of Sampson County.